-A CPSA release includes two other documents, the CPSA Design [9] and the CPSA Primer [10].
+A CPSA release includes two other documents, the CPSA Design [11] and the CPSA Primer [12].
 The design document describes details of the CPSA implementation that would clutter this one.
 It should be read by anyone interesting in reading and modifying the source code.
-The CPSA Primer provides an overview of CPSA, and may be worth reading before this document is approached.
+The CPSA Primer provides an overview of CPSA, and is worth reading before this document is approached.